Book a Tour →

 27–32°C

-This is peak tourist season at Christmas and school holidays, which drives up accommodation prices and crowds at attractions.
+This is peak tourist season at Christmas and school holidays, driving up accommodation prices and crowds.
 However, the region's lush green landscape is at its most dramatic, waterfalls are at peak flow, and the Gold Coast beaches are at their liveliest.
+February's Royal Edinburgh Military Tattoo at Suncorp Stadium (75th anniversary in 2026) is unmissable if you're here.

 • Long days — sunrise 5am, sunset after 6:30pm